discovery-digital/svc-codingchallenge/README.md

   - Any other sections you deem worthy for a production service

 Note: You do not need to host your code anywhere.
 We will follow your README instructions for how to build and run your solution.

+## Evaluation Criteria
+Your code will be evaluated on the following criteria:
+- **Code quality** - Is the code simple to understand and maintainable?
+Does the code raise any implementation concerns?
+- **Correctness** - Does your solution do what was asked?
+If there is anything missing, does the README explain why?
+- **Thoroughness** - Attention to handling edge cases
+- **Testing** - Not necessarily looking for full test coverage but trying to get a sense of your approach to testing your code
+- **Technical choices** - Do the choice of libraries, patterns, etc. seem appropriate?